 When you’re done creating your project in Filmora, you have a number of options to get it out into the world.
 When you export, you can create a simple video file and optimize it for playback on specific devices like smartphones, tablets and gaming systems.
 You also have the option to upload your project directly to video sharing sites like YouTube, Facebook and Vimeo, which is a great time saver for regularly posting your videos to social media.
 It also provides the option to burn your project to a DVD.

-Because this software is geared toward the casual user, it lacks several of the tools we look for in the best video editing software.
+Because this software is geared toward the casual user, it lacks several of the tools we look for in most video editors.
 For example, you cannot create closed captions for the hearing impaired, import and edit 360-degree video, track moving objects or configure your audio for surround sound.
 While you can create DVDs with this software, you cannot add a menu to your disc.
-Our top pick, CyberLink PowerDirector has all these abilities.

 One of the things this software lacks is an action cam module, which Filmora used to have before recent updates.
 Although you can still import the footage and perform add effects like fisheye correction, manipulate speed, freeze frame and stabilize shaky footage, the lack of a dedicated module for this type of footage is a let down.